Mohamedmahmoud872/Notes-app/README.md

 # Notes-app
 node js application for add, read and remove notes
-## it's running by command line using yargs library
+## It is run via the command line using yargs library